 Distance: 200m and 300m

-Position: Prone

-No of shots: 10 to count

 Targets: Fig12

-Scoring: 4 points per hit

 Timing: 10 exposures at 300m or 200m

-HPS: 40

-- 1. Firers will adopt the prone position, rifles loaded and made ready - The targets will make 10 exposures of 3 seconds at 200m or 300m in random order over a period of 7 minutes, 1 round is to be fired at each exposure, targets fall when hit - 3.
+- 1. Firers will adopt the prone position, rifles loaded and made ready - 2.
+The targets will make 10 exposures of 3 seconds at 200m or 300m in random order over a period of 7 minutes, 1 round is to be fired at each exposure, targets fall when hit - 3.
 Firers will then be ordered to make safe and adopt the standing alert position

-Distance: 100m to 300m

 Position: Kneeling supported

-No of shots: 10 to count

-Targets: 100m Fig 14, 200m and 300m Fig12

-Scoring: 4 points per hit

-Timing: 1 exposure at 300m followed by 3 series of exposures at 300m,
+Timing: 1 exposure at 300m followed by 3 series of exposures at 300m, 200m, and

-200m, and 100m in that order
+100m in that order

-HPS: 40

-- 1. Firers will adopt the standing alert position, rifles loaded and made ready - The first target will appear at 300m for 6 seconds, followed by a series of exposures at 300m, 200m and 100m each for 2 seconds, with 5 seconds between exposures.
+1. Firers will adopt the standing alert position, rifles loaded and made ready

+- 2. The first target will appear at 300m for 6 seconds, followed by a series of exposures at 300m, 200m and 100m each for 2 seconds, with 5 seconds between exposures.
 There will be irregular intervals between each series of exposures - 3.
 On appearance of the targets firers are to adopt the kneeling supported position and fire one round at each exposure, targets fall when hit.
 Firers are to remain in the kneeling supported position throughout the stage - 4.
 Firers will be ordered to make safe and adopt the sitting position

-Distance: 200m to 300m

 Position: Sitting

-No of shots: 10 to count

 Targets: Fig 12

-Scoring: 4 points per hit

 Timing: 5 double exposures of the 300m target then the 200m target

-HPS: 40

-- 1. Firers will adopt the sitting position, rifles loaded and made ready - Targets will make 5 double exposures at 300m for 3 seconds followed 2 seconds later at 200m for 3 seconds.
+- 1. Firers will adopt the sitting position, rifles loaded and made ready - 2.
+Targets will make 5 double exposures at 300m for 3 seconds followed 2 seconds later at 200m for 3 seconds.
 There will be irregular intervals between double exposures - 3.
 Firers are to fire 1 round at each exposure targets fall when hit - 4.
 On completion of the match rifles will be unloaded and all scores, by each stage, will be communicated